Last updated on February 10, 2026

 Andúril, Flame of the West

-Andúril, Flame of the West gives the equipped creature a decent buff, and can also help make a good amount of spirits.
-It works really well on creatures with first strike or double strike because the large power increase will make these creatures much harder to block and allow you to generate a good number of tokens.
-Creatures with evasion are also a good target for this equipment.
+Andúril, Flame of the West gives the equipped creature a decent buff, and can also help make a good number of spirits.
+Creatures with evasion are a good target for this equipment, and extra combats can squeeze even more value from the sword.

 #8.
 Spawning Pit